Tom94/practical-path-guiding/README.md

 This repository contains the authors' implementation of the guided unidirectional path tracer of the research paper ["Practical Path Guiding for Efficient Light-Transport Simulation" [Müller et al. 2017]](https://tom94.net).
 It also includes a visualization tool for the SD-Trees learned by the guided path tracer.
 The guided path tracer has been implemented in the [Mitsuba Physically Based Renderer](http://mitsuba-renderer.org) and the visualization tool with the [nanogui](https://github.com/wjakob/nanogui) library.

+#### No Support for Participating Media

+The guided path tracer in this repository was not designed to handle participating media, although it could potentially be extended with little effort.
+In its current state, scenes containing participating media might converge slowly or not to the correct result at all.

+## Scenes

+The KITCHEN scene from the paper is included in this repository.
+The TORUS scene is available for download on the [Mitsuba website](http://mitsuba-renderer.org/download.html) and the POOL scene is bundled with the [public source code of the method by Vorba et al. [2014]](http://cgg.mff.cuni.cz/~jirka/papers/2014/olpm/index.htm).

 ## Implementation

 - The guided path tracer is implemented as the `GuidedPathTracer` Mitsuba integrator.